thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

         •	Relax onboard a spacious Sailing Catamaran

-        •	A maximum of 30 guests on board

         •	See impressive superyachts, Seaworld, Palazzo Versace, Gold Coast Seaway, Wavebreak Island, South Stradbroke Island and local wildlife.

-        •	Watch the Sunset over the Gold Coast Hinterland

-        •	Then check out the Sparkling City lights as you see the Gold Coast in a new light
+        •	Watch the Sunset over the Gold Coast Hinterland then check out the Sparkling City lights as you see the Gold Coast in a new light.

+        •	You are welcome to BYO food and drinks or we can organise this for you on request.

         •	Cool tunes set the soundtrack as you relax and take in the views